 The Radiology department offers a wide variety of examinations, using several different imaging techniques.
-Specific information relating to each modality can be found in the relevant section.

 This will depend on the type of examination.
 If the appointment is for speciality imaging you should have received instructions with your appointment.

 Most imaging requires the removal of any clothing that will interfere with the image, such as nappies and clothing with zips and buttons, so your child may need to wear a hospital gown.

 On the radiology homepage, there are some YouTube videos aimed at children and their visits to a radiology department.